Starknet-Turkiye/Starknet-DeFi-Adventure/README.md

 - Deposit any asset worth $5 / 0.003 ETH
 - Complete the mission in between 02.08.23-04.08.23 16:00 UTC
 - Eligible wallet addresses will be announced on 05.08.23 15:00 UTC.
+- NFT claim will be open for 1 week

   <img src="https://github.com/Starknet-Turkiye/Starknet-DeFi-Adventure/blob/main/2.jpg">